 Emphasize Target Positions

 Your executive resume should contain a clear message revealing your value for a company.
 Detailed information about the positions you have ever occupied should support this message.
-If you have occupied several positions, you may write several resumes in order to demonstrate your skills in every field, if they differ.
+If you have occupied several positions, you may write several resumes to demonstrate your skills in every field, if they differ.

 Such examples give an overall picture of your skills and qualities that are essential for the position you are applying for.
 Obviously, that inappropriate information must be removed.